kokkos/kokkos-core-wiki/Initialization.md

 --kokkos-numa=INT | specify number of NUMA regions used by process.
 --kokkos-device=INT | specify device id to be used by Kokkos.
 --kokkos-ndevices=INT[,INT] | used when running MPI jobs.
 Specify number of devices per node to be used.
 Process to device mapping happens by obtaining the local MPI rank and assigning devices round-robin.
 The optional second argument allows for an existing device to be ignored.
 This is most useful on workstations with multiple GPUs, of which one is used to drive screen output.

+***
+<sup>1</sup> This is the preferred set of defaults when CUDA and OpenMP are enabled.
+If you use a thread-parallel host execution space, we prefer Kokkos' OpenMP back-end, as this ensures compatibility of Kokkos' threads with the application's direct use of OpenMP threads.
+Kokkos cannot promise that its Threads back-end will not conflict with the application's direct use of operating system threads.

+***

 ## 5.2 Initialization by struct